Meulengracht/MollenOS/README.md

 - /boot (Contains bootloaders and anything boot-related)
 - /docs (Contains documentation about the project and the OS)
-- /install (Contains the deploy folder for installing the OS)
 - /kernel (Contains the MollenOS kernel source code)
 - /librt (Contains all support and runtime libraries needed for MollenOS)
 - /modules (Contains drivers for MollenOS)
-- /servers (Contains system services like the filemanager for MollenOS)
+- /services (Contains system services like the filemanager for MollenOS)
+- /toolchain (Contains tools for building the system toolchain)
 - /tools (Contains tools for building and manipulating)
 - /userspace (Contains software projects for the user-applications)
+- /resources (Contains the deploy folder for installing the OS)

 ## Core-Features